mvolkmann/blog/src/neovim.md

 1. Enter `brew install lua-language-server`.
 1. Enter `nvim`.
 On first launch this will install many things.
 1. Install language parsers by entering `:TSInstall {language-name}` for each language.
-   For example, use the language names "javascript", "lua", and "swift".
+For example, supported language names include "javascript", "lua", and "swift".
 1. Install LSP servers by entering `:LspInstall {server-name}` for each server.
-   For example, use the server names "eslint", "tsserver", and "lua_ls".
+   For example, supported server names include "eslint", "tsserver", and "lua_ls".
    To see a list of all the available LSP servers for a given file type, open a file of that type and enter `:LspInstall`.
-1. Enter `:NullLsInstall prettier`.
+1. For code formatting of JavaScript and TypeScript, enter `:NullLsInstall prettier`.
 1. Optionally enter `:DapInstall {debug-adapter}` for each language-specific Debug Adapter Protocol server.
    (I could not find any of these.)